sveltejs/kit/.changeset/hungry-rocks-hunt.md

 ---
-'@sveltejs/kit': minor
+'@sveltejs/kit': patch
 ---

-feat: add a speedier script for prerendered redirects
+perf: add a script to prerendered redirects for faster redirects